Time Spent in a Corset

-The terms “minimum effective dose” and “law of diminishing returns” seem to be plucked directly from our long-forgotten schooldays textbooks.
+The terms “minimum effective dose” and “law of diminishing returns” seem to be plucked directly from language relegated to textbooks alone.
 But how can either of these convoluted concepts be at all related to a corseted lifestyle?
 Let’s not forget that wearing a corset as a matter of daily life means that we must pull knowledge from every branch of scientific research.
+It is, after all, a form of body modification that effects the entire torso.
 In this case, we can evaluate just how effective our efforts at waist training are with the guidance of both a medical and an economic principal.

-First, let’s examine the reason behind voluntary corset use can be boiled to two essential motivators:
+Keeping all of the above in mind, let’s examine the reason behind voluntary, non-medical corset use.
+For the most part, it can be boiled to two essential motivators: